Robin Söderling: 2009: French Open final and top 10 debut

 With his new trainer, Söderling started the 2009 ATP World Tour at the Brisbane International.
-He lost in the quarterfinals against Radek Štěpánek, who eventually won the tournament.
-Söderling then participated in the Heineken Open where he lost in the semifinals against Juan Martín del Potro, again losing to the eventual champion.
-He was seeded 16th at the 2009 Australian Open and lost to an unseeded former finalist Marcos Baghdatis in the second round.
+He lost in the quarterfinals to Radek Štěpánek, At Heineken Open he lost in the semifinals to Juan Martín del Potro.
+He was seeded 16th at the 2009 Australian Open and lost to unseeded former finalist Marcos Baghdatis in the second round.

-Despite playing well and winning the Challenger in Sunrise, Söderling suffered from injuries mixed with poor results for over two months.
-He finally won consecutive matches for the first time on the ATP tour since the Australian Open at the Rome Masters, before falling to world No. 1 Rafael Nadal in a controversial match 1–6, 0–6 in the third round.
+Despite winning the Challenger in Sunrise, Söderling suffered from injuries mixed with poor results for over two months.
+He finally won consecutive matches for the first time on the ATP tour since the Australian Open at the Rome Masters, before falling to world No. 1 Rafael Nadal in a controversial match in the third round, winning one game.
 Following another third round exit at the Madrid Masters against Roger Federer, Söderling next competed at the ARAG World Team Cup in Düsseldorf, as part of the Swedish contingent.
 Although Sweden lost, Söderling defeated Gilles Simon and Rainer Schüttler, the latter 6–0, 6–0.

 At the French Open, Söderling, seeded 23rd, reached the fourth round of a Grand Slam for the first time after defeating Kevin Kim, Denis Istomin, and David Ferrer.
 This set up a match with four-time defending champion Rafael Nadal.
 He scored the biggest upset of the year beating Nadal and ending the latter's record 31-match winning streak at Roland Garros.
 Women's tennis legend Martina Navratilova described the match as one of the greatest upsets in tennis history.
-His 6–2, 6–7(2–7), 6–4, 7–6(7–2) victory over the reigning world No. 1 made Söderling one of only two people (the other being Novak Djokovic in 2015 and 2021) to beat Nadal at the French Open and in a best of five-set match on clay.
+His 6–2, 6–7(2–7), 6–4, 7–6(7–2) victory over the reigning world No. 1 made Söderling the first of only three people (the others being Novak Djokovic in 2015 and 2021, and Alexander Zverev in 2024) to beat Nadal at the French Open and in a best of five-set match on clay.
 Two days later, Söderling defeated Nikolay Davydenko to reach his maiden major semifinal.
-Söderling made his first Grand Slam final, beating Fernando González 6–3, 7–5, 5–7, 4–6, 6–4 after having been down 0–30 and 1–4 in the final set, then reeling off the final five games of the set and match.
-Söderling lost the final to Federer 1–6, 6–7(1–7), 4–6; however, his ranking was elevated to 12th in the world, a then career high.
+Söderling made his first Grand Slam final, beating Fernando González in five sets, after having been down 0–30 and 1–4 in the final set, then reeling off the final five games of the set and match.
+Söderling lost the final to Federer in straight sets; however, his ranking was elevated to 12th in the world, a then career high.